petercammeraat/petercammeraat.net/Content/journal/2024/making-quiet-open-source.md

 tags: projects, quiet
 ---

+Update:

+I will [no longer](/journal/2024/no-longer-making-quiet-open-source/) make Quiet open source.

+--

-Big news!
-I am in the process of making Quiet open source.
+~~Big news!
+I am in the process of making Quiet open source. ~~

 This involves dividing the project into three distinct parts: